 Growing up, Suzan saw her parents struggle to make ends meet.

-Determined to arm herself with a quality education, with the help of student loans and financial aid, Suzan worked her way through college and earned a bachelor’s degree from Reed College in Portland, Oregon.
+Determined to arm herself with a quality education, Suzan worked her way through college and earned a bachelor’s degree from Reed College in Portland, Oregon, with the help of student loans and financial aid.
 She later received a Master’s in Business Administration from the University of Washington.

-Suzan embarked on a 12-year career at Microsoft.
-Among just a handful of women serving at the executive leadership level at Microsoft, Suzan worked as a corporate vice president running worldwide sales, marketing, and product management for the company’s mobile technology business.
+After school, Suzan became a leader in technology and innovation, embarking on a 12-year career at Microsoft.
+Among just a handful of women serving at the executive level at Microsoft, Suzan worked as a vice president running worldwide sales, marketing, and product management for the company’s mobile technology business.

 She also helped create drugstore.com as its original vice president of marketing and store development.
-She served as CEO and president of the startup company Nimble Technology.
+Later, she served as CEO and president of the startup company Nimble Technology.

-Beyond her private sector experience, public service has always been central to Suzan’s story.
-It is a key reason she decided to seek public office in the first place.
-She was an advisor to Global Partnerships, a microfinance nonprofit focused on providing needed loans to help create economic opportunities for people living in poverty.
-She has worked with the YWCA to build programs to provide transitional housing and job training to women and families struggling to get back on their feet.
+Beyond her private sector experience, public service and helping others has always been central to Suzan’s story.
+It is a key reason she decided to seek public office.
+She was an adviser to Global Partnerships, a microfinance non-profit focused on providing much-needed loans to help create economic opportunities for people living in poverty.
+She has also worked as a volunteer with the YWCA to build programs that provide transitional housing and job training to women and families struggling to get back on their feet.

-In 2010, Suzan was appointed by Governor Gregoire to be the Director of the Washington State Department of Revenue.
-During one of the most difficult budget challenges in state history, Suzan worked to streamline government and save money.
-She also traveled the state working with small businesses to develop solutions to simplify the tax code and reduce administrative
+In 2010, Suzan was appointed by Governor Christine Gregoire to be the Director of the Washington State Department of Revenue.
+During one of the most difficult budget challenges in state history, Suzan worked to streamline government, make the department more efficient, and save money without cutting vital funding to programs that help low-income and middle-class families.
+She also traveled the state working with small businesses to develop solutions to simplify the tax code and reduce administrative burdens on taxpayers.

-With a lifetime of business experience and community involvement, Suzan offers a vision for economic growth based on supporting the efforts of businesses and individuals to transform innovative ideas into new opportunities.
-She brings a depth of experience and history of achieving results that is essential in today’s difficult economic and political environment.
+With a lifetime of business experience and community service, Suzan brings a depth and history of achieving results that are essential in today’s divisive political environment.

-Suzan and her husband Kurt have two children and are proud to call the 1st district home.
+Suzan and her husband Kurt have two children and a dog named Reily, and are proud to call the First District home.